-We encourage each local Government Council to host and run their own Local Community Paint4Freedom Art Competition, however if this is not possible due to staff shortages, we expect to have local Rotary volunteers in each council region to assist in their Local Community Paint4Freedom Art Competition and if needed, to run the local competition or to assist their local Council or local Venue/Galleries in doing so.
+We encourage each local Government Council to host and run their own Local Community Paint4Freedom Art Competition, however if this is not possible due to staff shortages, we may be able to provide local Rotary volunteers in your council region to assist in their Local Community Paint4Freedom Art Competition and if needed, to run the local competition or to assist their local Government Council or local Venue/Galleries in doing so.

 Each participating local Government Council will need to facilitate the running of their Local Community Paint4Freedom Art Competition during a time that suits their own schedule from July 1st through to December 31st.

-We encourage those participating local Government Councils to host their Local Community Paint4Freedom Art Competition over a two week period following the below format, however this is by no means mandatory and we welcome whatever format best suits each participating council.
+We encourage those participating local Government Councils to host their Local Community Paint4Freedom Art Competition over a two week period following the below format, however this is by no means mandatory and we welcome whatever format best suits each participating local Government Council.

 We encourage each participating local Government Council to also host a Presentation Function, which if numbers are low, can be run as a light refreshment Morning or Afternoon Tea style function.

-If entry numbers are higher and the facilities are available either within the council or nearby, a full Paint4Freedom Presentation Dinner might be in order.
+If entry numbers are higher and the facilities are available either within the Council or nearby, a full Paint4Freedom Presentation Dinner may be in order.

 In cases where your local Government Council has not the funding in place to provide the normal cash prizes for 1st, 2nd & 3rd places in each category, Paint4Freedom Ltd. can provide trophies for that Local Community Paint4Freedom Art Competition, These trophies must be arranged when Paint4Freedom Ltd. is notified of the dates and details.
 These trophies will be sent out once the Closing Date for entries has passed.

 We also encourage local Government Councils to host public seminars during the Exhibition Period or straight after.
-These public seminars are another great way to connect with business and residents by providing further information about the fight against Modern-day Slavery and how we are all asked to take part.
+These public seminars are another great way to connect with business and residents by providing further information about the fight against Modern-day Slavery and how we can all take part.

 As a result of quite recently passed NSW State and Australian Federal Parliament Legislation, many businesses now face having to comply with certain legislative reporting requirements.